Skip to content Skip to footer

 Demand for the innovation was a global hit, and the tiny company soared—while Xerox spiraled into bankruptcy.
 (See more about this in the Jamie Dimon link.)

-Business 101, the Wharton Mack Institute, and Harvard agree: if a company’s leadership will not innovate198 to achieve new plateaus in market share and margins, look for leadership that will.
+Business 101, the Wharton Mack Institute, and Harvard agree: if a company’s leadership will not innovate to achieve new plateaus in market share and margins, it is time to look for leadership that will.

-To fund the sponsorship expense of cloud and infrastructure costs, as in the case of the K-12 HSe4Metrics platform, the federal government provides for a corporation and a federal agency199 to join in a mission advancing the national workforce, K-12 student performance, and national competitiveness.
+To fund the cloud and infrastructure costs associated with sponsorship of the HSe4Metrics K–12 platform, the federal government enables corporations and federal agencies to join in a shared mission advancing the national workforce, K–12 student performance, and overall national competitiveness.

 Key code 197, 198, 199, 200